jeremytammik/tbc/a/1430_room_editor_2017.md

 Peter L Mann heads up [CodeBook Solutions](http://www.CodeBookSolutions.com).

 Many thanks to Peter for his thoughts, experience, and permission to reproduce this [upFront.eZine](http://www.upfrontezine.com) article here as well!

+#### <a name="8"></a>Bikeshedding

+By the way, the statement on "too much discussion is on the technical rather than the conceptual implementation of why-BIM" reminds me of the very useful concept of [bikeshedding](http://bikeshed.org) that I stumbled across yesterday &nbsp; :-)